Strategic arrivals to a queue with service rate uncertainty: Fluid approximation

 \item[(v.b)] $\mu_b<2\mu_a$ and

-\end{enumerate} Then there exists at least one equilibrium such that the equilibrium strategy of type $a$ customers is given by $F_a(0)\in(0,1)$, $f_a(t)=\frac{\mu_a}{\lambda_a}$ for $t\in[t_a,T]$ where $t_a=\frac{\lambda_a F_a(0)+2\lambda_b}{2\mu_a}$ and $F_a(0)=2\frac{\lambda_a+\lambda_b-\mu_a T}{\lambda_a}$.
+\end{enumerate} Then there exists at least one equilibrium such that the equilibrium strategy of type $a$ customers is given by $F_a(0)=2\frac{\lambda_a+\lambda_b-\mu_a T}{\lambda_a} \in (0,1)$, $f_a(t)=\frac{\mu_a}{\lambda_a}$ for $t\in[t_a,T]$ where $t_a=\frac{\lambda_a F_a(0)+2\lambda_b}{2\mu_a}$.
 The strategy of type $b$ customers is given by $F_b(0)=0$, $f_b(t)=\frac{\mu_a\mu_b}{(\lambda_a+\lambda_b-\mu_a T)(\mu_b-2\mu_a)+\lambda_b\mu_b}$ for $t\in[t_b,t_a]$, where $t_b=\frac{\lambda_a F_a(0)}{\mu_b}$. \item[(vi)] If $T>\frac{\lambda_a}{\mu_a}+\frac{\lambda_b}{\mu_b}$ then there are multiple equilibria such that there are no arrivals at zero, $F_a(0)=F_b(0)=0$, both types can arrive on continuously and the queue is always empty. \end{enumerate} \end{theorem} \begin{remark} The equilibrium solutions of cases (i)-(iii) are unique.
 Observe, however, that the intervals for $T$ in (iv) and (v) are not necessarily disjoint, and therefore, if they intersect then both cases are equilibrium solutions.
 Similarly, the intervals may also intersect for cases (v) and (vi).
 Case (v) is a partially degenerate equilibrium because type $b$ customers expect zero delay and case (vi) is fully degenerate because all customers expect zero delay.
 In the degenerate cases of (v) and (vi) there exist a continuum of equilibria solutions because the arrival densities need not be uniform as long as the queue always remains empty. \end{remark} \begin{proof} The proof constructs the possible equilibrium solutions and verifies the conditions are as given by the theorem statement.
-The first three cases correspond to the unique non-degenerate solutions satisfying Lemma \ref{lemma:F_fluid}(iii).
-In the last two cases we construct an equilibrium such that the queue is always empty for at least one type of customers.
-In the latter cases we further explain why there exist multiple equilibria solutions. \begin{enumerate} \item[(i)] If $F_a(0)=F_b(0)=1$ then the expected queue size at $t>0$ for a customer of type $i$ is
+The first three cases correspond to the unique non-degenerate solutions satisfying Lemma \ref{lemma:F_fluid}(ii).
+In the last two cases we construct degenerate equilibrium such that the queue is always empty for at least one type of customers.
+In the latter cases we further explain why there exist multiple equilibria solutions.
+Case (iv) is a bit more involved because, depending on the specific parameters, both degenerate and non-degenerate equilibria are possible. \begin{enumerate} \item[(i)] If $F_a(0)=F_b(0)=1$ then the expected queue size at $t>0$ for a customer of type $i$ is